4lefts/link-grid/README.md

 To do:

 - ~~Simple database backend **with auth**~~
-- add db rules and regex checking for only school staff emails
+- ~~add db rules and regex checking for only school staff emails~~
 - ~~Then admin workflow to allow editing links~~
 - ~~Adding and removing links~~
 - ~~confirm delete box~~
 - ~~add and update message box~~
 - ~~Color picker~~
-- cancel edit button (also press esc?)
+- ~~cancel edit button (also press esc?)~~
+- ~~loading component~~
 - favicon
-- ~~loading component~~
+- up and down buttons to reorder links? requires restructuring data?
 - Logos for links that provide them
 - File upload to firebase for logo images and background image
 - Image blur up (especially for background)